 - 11. The Council shall elect a Governing Body Fellow to be Secretary.
 The Secretary shall serve for such period as is specified at the time of his or her election or re-election, but in any event shall cease to hold office on ceasing to be a member of the Governing Body.
 The Secretary shall receive such emoluments as the Remuneration Committee shall from time to time determine.
 The Secretary may be, but need not be, a member of the Council.
-If he or she is not a member of the Council, the Secretary shall not have a vote. - 12.
-Subject to the sections of Statute 26 on conflict of interests, any Governing Body Fellow shall have the right to attend meetings of the Council, but without the right to speak or vote and provided that such rights of attendance do not extend to those parts of meetings at which reserved business is to be discussed. - 13.
+If he or she is not a member of the Council, the Secretary shall not have a vote. - 11.12.
+Where an ex-officio member of the Council is, in accordance with Regulations, granted an extension of the employed office beyond the College Retirement Age, that member shall cease to be a trustee.
+The ex-officio member shall remain in attendance for both unreserved and reserved business, excepting where matters are reserved for trustees, and will not have a vote.
+The quorum shall remain unaltered. - 12.13.
+Subject to the sections of Statute 26 on conflict of interests, any Governing Body Fellow shall have the right to attend meetings of the Council, but without the right to speak or vote and provided that such rights of attendance do not extend to those parts of meetings at which reserved business is to be discussed. - 13.14.
 The conduct of meetings of the Council shall be as set out in Regulations.